FreeRADIUS/freeradius-server/src/modules/rlm_securid/README.md

 This module implements SecurID token checking.
 It should be listed in the "authenticate" section.

 The module configuration is in the "securid" file.
-You will need to copy it by hand to the raddb/modules/directory.
+You will need to copy it by hand to the `mods-enabled/` directory.

 There is a configure script, but you will most likely need to pass --with-securid-dir=<securid_path> argument.